 - Construction Paper.
 Blue, Brown, and scraps for decorating.

 Start by cutting a piece of white cardstock lengthwise in a wavy white line.
 This will create your snow-covered hills.

 Next, cut your brown into paper strips.
 Create one thick strip for the trunk.
 About 1″ works well.
 Then start cutting the rest of the paper into thinner strips.
 I aim for 1/2 inch strips, but you don’t need them to be perfect.

-Start by gluing down one side of your white wavy cut paper.
+Start by gluing down one side of your white wavy-cut paper.
 Hillside up.
-Then cut your trunk piece in half glue down onto the hill.
+Then cut your trunk piece in half glue it down onto the hill.

 Next, take the opposite side of your white piece and glue it hillside up, covering your trunk a bit.
 Trim off any paper that hangs over the edges.